Steps to Forming an LLC

 Arkansas allows the reservation of an LLC name for a filing fee of $25.00.

-The registered agent must have a physical presence in Arkansas but may be an individual resident, domestic or foreign corporation authorized to transact business in Arkansas.
-The registered agent must also have a physical address in Arkansas and a Post Office Box is not acceptable.
-If the registered office includes a suite number, it must be included in the registered office address.
+The Arkansas registered agent must have a physical presence in Arkansas and have a mailing address and be available during normal business hours to accept delivery of documents.
+A Post Office Box or personal mailbox is not acceptable.
+If the registered office includes a suite number, it must be included in the registered office mailing address.

 Provided you as the business owner have a physical presence in Arkansas, you can be the registered agent however, a registered agent in Arkansas must be available during normal business hours between 9am and 5pm to accept legal correspondence.
 If your LLC is served and the state is unsuccessful in reaching your agent, the LLC may be involuntary dissolved.